-Here are some links to a few exhibitions, books and magazines that caught our attention in recent weeks.
+Here are a few publications that caught our attention in recent weeks.

-Here is a selection of things – magazines, exhibitions, books and posters – that caught our attention in recent weeks.
+Here are a few things – magazines, postcards, projects and events – that caught our attention in recent weeks.

-Here are a few publications that grabbed our attention in the last few weeks.
+Here are a few projects that have caught our attention in recent weeks.